Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain

-\textbf{Embodied Cognition Benchmark} With the rapid development of embodied AI, the number of benchmarks has also grown~\cite{sermanet2024robovqa, chen2024egoplanbenchbenchmarkingmultimodallarge, li2024mmromultimodalllmseligible, cheng2024videgothinkassessingegocentricvideo, yang2025embodiedbench}.
-However, current benchmarks still have significant limitations in evaluating the capabilities of embodied intelligence.
-We analyze these limitations from four aspects: comprehensiveness, realism, complexity, and evaluation of planning tasks.
-Existing benchmarks related to embodied cognition tend to assess individual abilities separately — for example, perception~\cite{Majumdar_2024_CVPR, Cheng_2024_CVPR}, planning~\cite{sermanet2024robovqa, chen2024egoplanbenchbenchmarkingmultimodallarge, NEURIPS2024_b631da75}, and affordance prediction~\cite{yuan2024robopoint, zhao2025manipbench} or failure analysis~\cite{liu2023reflect, duan2024aha, zhou2025code}.
+Existing benchmarks related to embodied cognition tend to assess individual abilities separately — for example, perception~\cite{Majumdar_2024_CVPR, Cheng_2024_CVPR}, planning~\cite{sermanet2024robovqa, chen2024egoplanbenchbenchmarkingmultimodallarge, NEURIPS2024_b631da75}, and affordance prediction~\cite{yuan2024robopoint, zhou2025roborefer} or failure analysis~\cite{liu2023reflect, duan2024aha, zhou2025code}.
 None of them comprehensively evaluate Multimodal Large Language Models (MLLMs) as integrated embodied brains.
-In terms of realism, some benchmarks rely on simulators, leading to a simulation-to-reality gap~\cite{yang2025embodiedbench, cheng2025embodiedevalevaluatemultimodalllms, zhang2024vlabenchlargescalebenchmarklanguageconditioned}.
-Others use human daily-activity data~\cite{chen2024egoplanbenchbenchmarkingmultimodallarge, cheng2024videgothinkassessingegocentricvideo}, which still differ from real robotic manipulation.
+In terms of realism, some benchmarks rely on simulators, incurring a sim-to-real gap~\cite{yang2025embodiedbench, cheng2025embodiedevalevaluatemultimodalllms, zhang2024vlabenchlargescalebenchmarklanguageconditioned}, while others build on human daily-activity or egocentric video~\cite{chen2024egoplanbenchbenchmarkingmultimodallarge, cheng2024videgothinkassessingegocentricvideo, dang2025ecbench} that still differs from real robotic manipulation.
 Regarding complexity, many benchmarks fail to account for cross-embodiment and cross-viewpoint scenarios~\cite{li2024mmromultimodalllmseligible, chen2024egoplanbenchbenchmarkingmultimodallarge, Majumdar_2024_CVPR}.
-For planning evaluation, existing methods also have drawbacks.
-Text-similarity metrics such as BLEU~\cite{sermanet2024robovqa} only measure surface-level linguistic similarity, ignoring the structural and physical feasibility of plans, which can misjudge logically sound but phrased-differently results.
-Multiple-choice-style evaluations~\cite{chen2024egoplanbenchbenchmarkingmultimodallarge} deviate from real-world tasks, where solutions are open-ended and not constrained by predefined options.
-Other scoring approaches that rely on LLM-based judgments ~\cite{chi2024evaembodiedworldmodel} introduce subjectivity and inconsistency, as LLMs may fail to recognize logically valid plans that differ linguistically from reference answers.
-A comprehensive comparison between our benchmark and prior works is presented in Table~\ref{tab:benchmark_comparison}.
+For planning evaluation, existing metrics are also limited.
+Text-similarity metrics such as BLEU~\cite{sermanet2024robovqa} capture only surface-level wording, ignoring the structural and physical feasibility of plans.
+Multiple-choice evaluations~\cite{chen2024egoplanbenchbenchmarkingmultimodallarge} deviate from real-world tasks whose solutions are open-ended.
+LLM-based judgments~\cite{chi2024evaembodiedworldmodel} introduce subjectivity, often failing to credit logically valid plans phrased differently from the reference.
+Close to our work, ECBench~\cite{dang2025ecbench} and BEAR~\cite{qi2025bear} pursue broad-coverage evaluation, yet neither covers the full embodied-brain loop: ECBench omits generalized planning, affordance, and failure analysis, while BEAR still diagnoses atomic skills in isolation, omits execution failure analysis, and adopts multiple-choice scoring that constrains open-ended planning.
+In contrast, RoboBench unifies all five embodied-cognition dimensions on real-robot data with an MLLM world-simulator judge for open-ended planning (Table~\ref{tab:benchmark_comparison}).